-- The practice did not have effective systems in place for the oversight and management of emergency equipment and vaccines. - The practice did not have effective processes for the management of historic safety and medication alerts.
+- The practice did not always meet the appropriate standards of cleanliness and hygiene due to required building maintenance works. - The practice did not have effective processes for the management of historic safety and medication alerts.

 Background to assessment

 The practice is located at: